 Contentful uses the term ‘Locales’ to describe the different versions of your content for your different locations.
 The simple fact is that multiple countries speak German, not just Germany.
 You’ll find people speaking the language in countries and areas all over the world.
 So instead of saying languages, we say locales.

 For example, de-DE for German in Germany, de-AT for German in Austria, de-CH for German in Switzerland, and so on.
 As you can see, a locale is a most often a language-region pair, but we also support custom locales.
 Your developers can work with you to figure out a naming system that suits you best.
-This is just to say, don’t panic if your translation fields and naming look a little different!
+This is just to say, don’t panic if your content translation fields and naming look a little different!
 You can read more about it here.

 When localization is activated, you will see an extra field for each locale.
 Localization is set field by field, and there is always a default locale.
 The visibility of the localized fields is set per user.
 So what you see is not necessarily the same as what other users see.
 This is helpful because it means you can focus on only the localized fields you are responsible for and ignore the rest.
 Also, when fields are hidden, the content is still stored in the database and nothing is lost.